-Assume the same facts as Example 10 except that XYZ Productions provides Gus Grip with fringe benefits as defined in section 18-235-17-08.
+Assume the same facts as Example 10 except that XYZ Productions provides Gus Grip with fringe benefits as defined in section 18-235-17-11.
 Because Gus Grip is subject to Hawaii income tax on the amount of income earned in the State, the cost of fringe benefits XYZ provides to Gus Grip are qualified production costs to the extent the costs are incurred in the State.

 Molly Makeup, a resident of California, is hired by XYZ Productions to perform for the filming of a movie in the State.
 XYZ Productions pays Molly Makeup wages and agrees to rent her kit or box from her.
-Because Molly Makeup is subject to Hawaii income tax on the amount of income earned in the State, the amount XYZ pays for her wages and to rent her kit or box are qualified production costs.
+Because Molly Makeup is subject to Hawaii income tax on the amount of income earned in the State and general excise tax on the kit or box rental, the amount XYZ pays for her wages and to rent her kit or box are qualified production costs.
+Tax Information Release No. 2019-01 January 25, 2019 Page 26 of 41

-XYZ Productions is filming on location at a church, owned by an Internal Revenue Code section 501(c)(3) tax-exempt religious organization the exempt purpose of which is to advance religious practices of its congregation.
+XYZ Productions is filming on location at a church, owned by an Internal Revenue Code section 501(c)(3) taxexempt religious organization the exempt purpose of which is to advance religious practices of its congregation.
 XYZ pays the church \$1,000 in rent for the use of the church facility for one day of shooting.
 The rent's primary purpose is the production of income, even if the rental income is later used for the church's exempt purposes.
 The \$1,000 rent payment is taxable under chapter 237, HRS, and therefore qualifies as a qualified production cost under section 235-17, HRS.
-[Eff 10/20/16] (Auth: HRS \$231-10.7) (Imp: HRS \$235-17)

-§18-235-17-11 Qualified production costs; production services fees. (a) Qualified production costs may include production services fees; except as otherwise provided in this section.
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17) \$18-235-17-12 Qualified production costs; production services fees. (a) Qualified production costs may include production services fees; except as otherwise provided in this section.

-- (b) "Production services fee" for purposes of the credit under section 235-17, HRS, generally means a line item fee charged by a production company to its customer for ordinary and necessary production expenditures incurred in the ordinary course of producing a motion picture on an incidental or attendant basis, and may be calculated as a percentage of the production's billed cost.
-Components of a production services fee may include: - (1) Office overhead; - (2) Miscellaneous labor; - (3) Rent; - (4) Insurance; - (5) Lighting, heating, cooling, or similar costs; - (6) Accounting services or fees; - (7) Telephone and other communication costs; - (8) Depreciation, amortization, and other like costs; and - (9) Mark-up or profit potential realized by a production company to the extent the production services fee is greater than actual expenditures that otherwise constitute the fee charged. - (c) A production services fee constitutes a qualified production cost for purposes of the credit under section 235-17, HRS, only to the extent the production service fee is paid by the taxpayer claiming the credit. - (d) No credit is allowed for a production services fee charged by the entity claiming the credit, unless the entity claiming the credit for the production services fee can produce documentary evidence of expenditures that the claiming entity actually paid for qualified production costs to third parties.
+(b) "Production services fee" for purposes of the credit under section 235-17, HRS, generally means a line item fee charged by a production company to its customer for ordinary and necessary production expenditures incurred in the ordinary course of producing a motion picture on an incidental or attendant basis, and may be calculated as a percentage of the production's billed cost.
+Components of a production services fee may include:

+- (1) Office overhead;

+- (2) Miscellaneous labor;

+- (3) Rent;

+- (4) Insurance;

+- (5) Lighting, heating, cooling, or similar costs;

+- (6) Accounting services or fees;

+- (7) Telephone and other communication costs;

+- (8) Depreciation, amortization, and other like costs; and

+- (9) Mark-up or profit potential realized by a production company to the extent the production services fee is greater than actual expenditures that otherwise constitute the fee charged.

+(c) A production services fee constitutes a qualified production cost for purposes of the credit under section 235-17, HRS, only to the extent the production service fee is paid by the taxpayer claiming the credit.

+(d) No credit is allowed for a production services fee charged by the entity claiming the credit, unless the entity claiming the credit for the production services fee can produce documentary evidence of expenditures that the claiming entity actually paid for qualified production costs to third parties.